ScalefreeCOM/dbt-dbml-erd/README.md

 1. Path to the dbt `manifest.json`
 2. Path to the dbt `catalog.json`
-3. Path and file name to store the dbml file
+3. Path to the dbml file `foo.dbml`
 4. Name of the project on dbdocs.io
 5. `True` or `False` if you want to visualize the dbml file on dbdocs.io
 6. (optional) Name of your relationships test